haoxuan-unt2024/SynergeReader/README.md

 1 Purpose
 Build a browser-based POC demonstrating: upload document → highlight text → ask question → get LLM answer using Gemini, enhanced with question analysis, vector similarity search from the full document, and incorporation of relevant history.
-Skip non-essentials (e.g., multi-user auth) for quick development, but ensure it's fully runnable.

 2 Scope